Xtys/PatternAnalysis-2025/recognition/s4775476_timeganlob/README.md

 Dataset loading and Preprocessing
 ---
-The Limit Order Book (LOB) represents the full state of market supply and demand through continuously updated bid and ask prices with their corresponding volumes.
-Modeling such data is challenging due to its high frequency, noise, and nonlinear temporal dependencies.
+The Limit Order Book (LOB) capture the market's microstructure by recording all visible bid and ask quotes with their corresponding volumes.
+Modeling LOB data is challenging due to its high frequency, nonlinear dependencies and non-stationary temporal behaviour.
 Traditional models like ARIMA or simple RNNs often fail to capture these complex microstructure patterns.

-In this project, data is sourced from the LOBSTER dataset for Amazon (AMZN) on June 21, 2012, covering the trading interval from 09:30:00 to 16:00:00.
-The raw message and order-book files were processed into synchronized snapshots using a custom dataset pipeline (dataset.py).
+For this project, data was obtained from the LOBSTER dataset for Amazon (AMZN) on June 21, 2012, covering the trading the continous trading period from 09:30:00 to 16:00:00.
+The raw message and order-book files were merged into synchronized snapshots using a custom dataset pipeline. (dataset.py)

-Each sample is a sequence of 20 timesteps containing 43 standardized features, grouped into four categories:
+Each sample is a sequence of 20-64 timesteps containing 43 standardized features, categorized as follows:

-- Price levels: 20 bid and 20 ask relative prices (ticks from mid-price, scaled by 100).
+- Price levels: 20 bid and 20 ask relative prices, scaled as ticks from the mid-price (x100).
-- Volume levels: 20 bid and 20 ask log-transformed sizes $(log(1 + size$ for stability).
+- Volume levels: 20 bid and 20 ask log-transformed sizes $(log(1 + size$ for stability) for numerical stability.
 - Derived indicators: Spread (ask1 - bid1, scaled), mid-price return $(log(mid_t / mid_{t-1}))$, and imbalance (($bid1_s - ask1_s$) / ($bid1_s + ask1_s$)).

-All features are normalized using a StandardScaler and stored for reuse across training and inference.
-The resulting dataset contains approximately 26,973 total sequences, split into train (70%), validation (10%), and test (20%) sets.
+All features were normalized using StandardScaler and stored fitted scaler ready for reuse during inference.
+The resulting dataset contains approximately 26,900 synchronized snapshots, having splitted into train (70%), validation (10%), and test (20%) partitions.

-This structured preprocessing enables stable training of TimeGAN while preserving meaningful short-term order flow dynamics within each sequence window.
+This structured preprocessing ensures stable TimeGAN training while preserving meaningful short-term order flow dynamics within each sequence window.

 Model
 ---